ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 9. Compiling Armbian Kernel

-Kernel compilation is supported in Ubuntu, Debian or Armbian systems.
-Both local compilation and GitHub Actions cloud compilation are supported.
-For specific methods, please refer to the [Kernel Compilation Instructions](../../compile-kernel).
+Kernel compilation is supported on Ubuntu, Debian, and Armbian systems, both locally and via GitHub Actions.
+For details, refer to the [Kernel Compilation Instructions](../../compile-kernel).

 ### 9.1 How to Add Custom Kernel Patches

-When there is a common kernel patch directory (`common-kernel-patches`) in the kernel patch directory [tools/patch](../../compile-kernel/tools/patch), or when there is a directory named `the same as the kernel source repository` (for example, [linux-5.15.y](https://github.com/unifreq/linux-5.15.y)), you can use `-p true` to automatically apply the kernel patch.
-The naming convention for the patch directory is as follows:
+When the kernel patch directory [tools/patch](../../compile-kernel/tools/patch) contains a common patch directory (`common-kernel-patches`) or a directory matching the kernel source repository name (for example, [linux-5.15.y](https://github.com/unifreq/linux-5.15.y)), use `-p true` to automatically apply kernel patches.
+The directory naming convention is as follows:

 ```shell
 ~/amlogic-s9xxx-armbian